-The Faculty Development Fund, aimed at supporting professors for their ongoing professional, research and teaching development, was expanded and made part of a Global Innovation Fund administered by Syracuse University.
+The Global Innovation Fund at Syracuse University in the U.S. is open to applicants employed by the Charity in the U.K. It is aimed at supporting professors for their ongoing professional, research and teaching development.
 The amount of awards increased from an average of £300 to £750.
-Several professors teaching on the Programme were received awards for support attending conferences and delivering academic papers.
+Several professors teaching on the Programme received awards for support to attend conferences and deliver academic papers.

-Support for student learning and coursework covered general academic support, coaching/mentoring, support for students with learning disabilities, and for those with challenges with the English language.
+Support for student learning and coursework was formalised by the creation of a staff position, the Learning Advocate.
+This role covered general academic support, coaching/mentoring, support for students with learning disabilities, and support for those with challenges with the English language.
 Reports from students and professors alike indicate a noticeable, positive effect on students' academic performance, as well as decreased levels of stress.
-The workload is shared by trained staff members on the academic team but is led by a professor specially appointed for this role.